The Landing Beaches by bike and the bocage: in the heart of Normandy

 Day 1: Bayeux

 Arrival in Bayeux.
-Stroll through the charming medieval city with its cobbled streets, half-timbered houses and visit its sumptuous cathedral.
-If you want to admire the famous Bayeux Tapestry which retraces the epic of William the Conqueror, take a detour to the museum.
+Stroll through the charming medieval town with its cobbled streets and half-timbered houses, and visit its sumptuous cathedral.
+If you want to admire the famous Bayeux Tapestry, which retraces the epic tale of William the Conqueror, make a detour to the museum.

 Overnight in Bayeux

-This first stage takes you to gourmet land.
-You are certainly familiar with Isigny cream or butter but you can also taste caramels, oysters, scallops which are the other local specialties.
-On the way, you pass by the American cemetery of Colleville-sur-Mer and a small detour to Omaha Beach is possible.
+This first stop takes you to a land of gourmet delights.
+You're probably familiar with Isigny cream or butter, but you can also sample caramels, oysters, and scallops, which are other local specialties.
+En route, you'll pass the American Cemetery in Colleville-sur-Mer, and a short detour to Omaha Beach is possible.

 Overnight in Isigny-sur-Mer

-Pedal towards the Cotentin.
-You enter the peninsula at Carentan and discover Utah Beach, one of the 5 beaches of the Normandy landings.
-The route ends in Sainte-Mère-Église, which was the first town liberated in the Cotentin by American paratroopers.
+Cycle towards the Cotentin Peninsula.
+You'll enter the peninsula at Carentan and discover Utah Beach, one of the five landing beaches in Normandy.
+The route ends in Sainte-Mère-Église, which was the first town liberated in the Cotentin Peninsula by American paratroopers.

-The longest stage of these cycling holidays in Normandy takes place in the Normandy countryside.
-Pedal between fields, groves, small streams and along the peaceful Vire and Taute canal.
-Feel the invigorating air of the countryside where nature flourishes.
+The longest stage of this Normandy cycling holiday takes place in the Normandy countryside.
+Cycle through fields, groves, and small streams, along the peaceful Vire et Taute Canal.
+Feel the invigorating countryside air where nature flourishes.

 Overnight in Saint-Lô

-Ride along the Vire to the Souleuvre Viaduct, passing by the Roches de Ham, the Château de l'Angotière and Pont-Farcy.
-The 61 m high and 364 m long Viaduct is a railway bridge dating from 1889 and built by Gustave Eiffel.
+Drive along the Vire River to the Souleuvre Viaduct, passing by the Roches de Ham, the Château de l'Angotière, and Pont-Farcy.
+The 61-meter-high, 364-meter-long viaduct is a railway bridge dating from 1889 and built by Gustave Eiffel.

 Overnight in Souleuvre-en-Bocage

 This shortest stage is certainly the most typical.
-From one valley to another, the bucolic groves follow one another.
+From one valley to the next, the bucolic hedged countryside unfolds.

 Overnight in Villiers-Bocage

 This is already the last stage.
-Reach the starting point of your cycling holidays in Normandy by crossing a little-known part of the Bessin.
-Pretty farms and majestic churches line the route.
-End of the circuit after returning to Bayeux.
+Return to the starting point of your cycling holiday in Normandy by crossing a little-known part of the Bessin region.
+Pretty farms and majestic churches mark the route.
+The tour ends after returning to Bayeux.